marcingutka/MD-ToyRobotGame/README.md

    b) compile application and run it

 <b>5.
 Run application</b>
-  Test files are prepared in TestData dictionary
+  Test files are prepared in TestData directory